Deuterium: Spectroscopy

-In quantum mechanics the energy levels of electrons in atoms depend on the reduced mass of the system of electron and nucleus.
-For the hydrogen atom, the role of reduced mass is most simply seen in the Bohr model of the atom, where the reduced mass appears in a simple calculation of the Rydberg constant and Rydberg equation, but the reduced mass also appears in the Schrödinger equation, and the Dirac equation for calculating atomic energy levels.
+In quantum mechanics, the energy levels of electrons in atoms depend on the reduced mass of the system of electron and nucleus.
+For a hydrogen atom, the role of reduced mass is most simply seen in the Bohr model of the atom, where the reduced mass appears in a simple calculation of the Rydberg constant and Rydberg equation, but the reduced mass also appears in the Schrödinger equation, and the Dirac equation for calculating atomic energy levels.